johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-05.md

 Existing metrics for reporting packet loss, such as ifInDiscards, ifOutDiscards, ifInErrors, and ifOutErrors defined in MIB-II {{?RFC1213}} and the YANG Data Model for Interface Management {{?RFC8343}}, are insufficient for several reasons.
 First, they lack precision; for instance, ifInDiscards aggregates all discarded inbound packets without specifying the cause, making it challenging to distinguish between intended and unintended discards.
 Second, these definitions are ambiguous, leading to inconsistent vendor implementations.
 For example, in some implementations ifInErrors accounts only for errored packets that are dropped, while in others, it includes all errored packets, whether they are dropped or not.
 Many implementations support more discard metrics than these, however, they have been inconsistently implemented due to the lack of a standardised classification scheme and clear semantics for packet loss reporting.
 For example, {{?RFC7270}} provides support for reporting discards per flow in IPFIX using forwardingStatus, however, the defined drop reason codes also lack sufficient clarity to facilitate automated root cause analysis and impact mitigation, e.g., the "For us" reason code.

-This document defines an information model for packet loss reporting which addresses these issues, providing precise classification of packet loss to enable accurate automated mitigation, and supporting different data model implementations while maintaining consistency through clear semantics.
+To address these limitations, this document defines an information model for packet loss reporting which addresses these issues, providing precise classification of packet loss to enable accurate automated mitigation, and supporting different data model implementations while maintaining consistency through clear semantics.

 The scope of this document is limited to reporting packet loss at Layer 3 and frames discarded at Layer 2.
 This document considers only the signals that may trigger automated mitigation actions and not how the actions are defined or executed.